-Adjustments to call routing structures (how incoming calls are categorized and who’s phone rings in what order) were extremely difficult with legacy phone systems.
-On virtual softphones, this process is as easy as adjusting your email inbox settings.
+Adjustments to call routing structures (how incoming calls are categorized and whose phone rings in what order) were extremely difficult with legacy phone systems.
+On virtual softphone systems, this process is as easy as adjusting your email inbox settings.
 Additional customizations, like an IVR system or personalized voicemail messages, are achievable through the admin dashboard.

-These types of adjustments used to take hours of a qualified professional’s time, but with the cloud-based option, they take mere minutes.
+These types of adjustments used to take hours of a qualified professional’s time, but with a cloud-based option, they take mere minutes.

 Switching to a softphone solution from other legacy systems is simple, particularly if you’re adopting a cloud-based phone.

-First off, you won’t need to purchase any specific hardware to accommodate the new system.
-Cloud-based phones operate either directly in the browser or via a downloadable desktop or mobile application.
-That being said, if remote work is one of your business goals, it makes sense to invest in laptop computers or other portable devices for your employees.
+First off, unlike hardphones, you won’t need to purchase any specific hardware to accommodate the new system.
+Cloud-based phone systems like Aircall operate either directly in the browser or via a downloadable desktop or mobile application.
+That being said, if remote work is one of your business goals, it makes sense to invest in laptop computers or other portable devices.

 Another note on equipment: It’s vital that your users have quality headsets and microphones.
 While your VoIP softphone can use the audio outputs and microphone inputs on any device, the overall call quality will be better if the headset is specifically designed for making IP phone calls.
 The Jabra 40 is a quality entry-level model for teams looking to make the switch to VoIP.

-Many new users of cloud-based phone solutions worry about downtime when switching.
+Many new cloud-based phone users worry about downtime when switching.
 They think, “Will I have to switch phone numbers?
-Will our customers be unable to reach us for any amount of time?”
+Will our customers be unable to reach us?”

 Number porting is a process involving four parties: you, your current provider, your new provider, and a network carrier.

-The bad news is: You’ll need to fill out some paperwork.
-The good news is: Your new phone provider will do a vast majority of the heavy lifting.
+The bad news is that you’ll need to fill out some paperwork.
+The good news?
+Your new phone provider will do the vast majority of the heavy lifting.

 All you need to provide is: